tap349/tap349.github.io/_posts/2017-07-27-phoenix-ecto.md

 **UPDATE**:

-models have been deprecated in Phoenix 1.3 - they called just schemas now.
+models have been deprecated in Phoenix 1.3 - they are called just schemas now.

 ## Ecto.Multi